CEO Netweavers – Frequently Asked Questions

 - The candidate is invited to attend up to two (2) monthly meetings to get a feel for our organization before applying for membership;

 - The CEO Netweavers member who invited the potential candidate and a member of the membership Committee discuss the candidate’s membership criteria and interest in our organization;

-- If the CEO sponsor recommends the candidate for membership, the sponsor provides the candidate access to the application on the CEO Netweavers website;
+- If the CEON member (sponsor) recommends the candidate for membership, the sponsor or a member of the Membership Committee provides the candidate the membership application link to apply;

 - The candidate completes the application, which is then reviewed by the Membership Committee against our stated criteria.
 If the candidate meets the criteria, then two interviews are set up with the candidate: one with a member of the Membership Committee and one with a member of the Operating Committee;

 - The Executive Director and the membership Committee Chair review the interview results and follow-up with the candidate or sponsor if further clarification is needed;

 - The interview results are reviewed with the entire membership committee and a decision is made on whether or not to recommend the candidate for membership;

 - If the Membership Committee supports extending an invitation to join, the Chair of the Membership Committee recommends the candidate for membership at the next Operating Committee meeting;